Withego von Furra: Withego as bishop

 At his election as bishop he left the service of the margrave.
 During almost three decades in his episcopal office he was successful in securing and extending the bishopric's possessions in the face of the Margraves of Meissen and the Ascanian Margraves of Upper Lusatia as well as lesser lords, using among other means judicially placed interdicts and excommunications to put pressure on secular rulers.

 He promoted the veneration of Saint Benno of Meissen.

 In 1274 Withego took part in the Second Council of Lyon, by which he was excommunicated between 1277 and 1281, since he refused to pay the tithe the Council decided to levy for a new crusade.

 Monument

-His gravestone, a worn-down sandstone tablet with a legible Latin inscription, is still extant.
+His gravestone, a worn-down sandstone tablet with a legible Latin inscription, still exists.
 As is shown by an illustration of the burial places in Meissen Cathedral of 1593, his grave was once in front of the Heiligkreuz altar.
 In 1919 the gravestone, with a carved image of a bishop and an inscription, was discovered in the north aisle of the cathedral.